aws-samples/simple-nft-marketplace/docs/en/DOCS_02_DEPLOY_CONTRACT.md

 1. Navigate to a provided rETH *faucet* and
 2. Enter the `Address` from the previous `Address`/`PrivateKey` pair

-After the deposit is complete, run the following command to ste up an account to deploy the contract.
+After the deposit is complete, run the following command to set up an account to deploy the contract.

 Replace `<0x ...>` with the contents of `PrivateKey` from the previous step.